geek-cookbook/geek-cookbook/docs/recipies/wekan.md

     driver: overlay
     ipam:
       config:
-        - subnet: 172.16.5.0/24
+        - subnet: 172.16.3.0/24
 ```

 !!! tip
     Setup unique static subnets for every stack you deploy.
 This avoids IP/gateway conflicts which can otherwise occur when you're creating/removing stacks a lot.
+See [my list](/reference/networks/) here.